How To Protect The Hair While Swimming Every Day

 If you swim daily, choose hairstyles that keep your hair secure and minimize tangling and damage from chlorine and water.
 Low buns, braids, twist braids, or high ponytails are good options to wear underneath the swim cap.
 You can also apply some protective gel to prevent the chlorine and water from damaging your tresses.

 Swimming in outdoor pools is better for your hair than indoor pools because the chlorine evaporates more quickly into the air, lowering its concentration in the water.
 This may reduce the amount of chlorine that could be absorbed by your hair and skin, making it a healthier and better option when available.
-However, avoid swimming outdoors when its very sunny.
+However, it’s not only about the hair.
+Paying attention to important skin care tips for swimmers also to ensure their skin remains healthy despite frequent exposure to chlorine and other pool chemicals.
+However, avoid swimming outdoors when it’s very sunny.

 Post-Swimming Hair Care